TheSatoLab/Multi_omics_analysis_HIV1-infected_mice/scRNA-Seq/input/README.md

 This file is not in this repository because of file size limitation.

 ## NatCom\.txt
-Information of samples in scRNA-Seq data of CD4 T cells from healthy donors (GEO: GSE126030)
+Sample information for scRNA-Seq data of CD4 T cells from healthy donors (GEO: GSE126030)

 ## NatCom\_Fig6\.txt
-Cell annotation file of scRNA-Seq data (GEO: GSE126030) This data is acquired from "https://doi.org/10.1038/s41467-019-12464-3".
+Cell annotation file for scRNA-Seq data (GEO: GSE126030) This data is acquired from "https://doi.org/10.1038/s41467-019-12464-3".

 ## ISGlist\.txt
 A list of Interferon Stimulated Genes (ISGs) in HIV-1 target cells.
-This list is defined in a paper ([Aso et al., Frontiers in Microbiology, 2019](https://doi.org/10.3389/fmicb.2019.00429))
+This list is defined in the paper ([Aso et al., Frontiers in Microbiology, 2019](https://doi.org/10.3389/fmicb.2019.00429))

 ## HGNC\.txt
 This file is generated from the HGNC BioMart server (https://biomart.genenames.org).